wontonst/github-grader/README.md

 Custom variables may be set and accessed anywhere in the requirements by $$(my_var)

+Note that since variables are not case sensitive, having variables *myVar* and *MyVar* will cause one of them to become overwritten.

 **The requirements and topics declaration is simply an indented list.**

 The list starts with a topic followed by **tab indented** requirements and comments.